Trial Preparation Checklist for Litigation Teams

 A record for appeal, if necessary.

-Trial Preparation Challenges
+Common Challenges in Trial Preparation

 Trial Preparation Checklist: What to Do Leading Up to Trial

 As the date of the trial approaches, the attorney will have collected extensive amounts of material.
 Keeping it all straight is key, and addressing every detail before the trial starts is a big challenge.
 Making a checklist of the tasks that need to be completed before trial is a great solution: it keeps things in order and gives the attorney a chronological strategy so nothing is missed.
-Start counting down three months before trial.

 Three Months Before Trial